Kabiirk/Finetune_LLM_with_RLHF/README.md

 Fine-tuning with RLHF is usually more effective than fine-tuning alone, especially for tasks requiring an LLM to learn human values and preferences.
 However, it requires even more data, computational resources, and human effort.

 ## RLHF Pipeline
-The Instruct(GPT) RLHF pipeline involves taking a pre-trained model and refining it through supervised training.
+Our RLHF pipeline involves taking a pre-trained model and refining it through supervised training.
 Afterward, the updated model is further refined using proximal policy optimization.

 The RLHF pipeline can be summed up as a 3-step training process: